Franjo Road Redevelopment

-- Then they will install infrastructure, namely conduits, etc., for FPL & AT&T undergrounding of overhead lines.
-Projected date of completion is by mid-April.
+- The infrastructure, namely conduits, etc., for FPL & AT&T undergrounding of overhead lines have been installed.

 Generally from the right of way of US-1/ S. Dixie Highway to SW 184TH Street.
 Downtown Palmetto Bay lies on the eastern border of the Village, and it is encompassed by US-1to the West and approximately SW 94th Avenue to the East, with Richmond Drive to the North and Eureka Drive to the South.